 c) Should the client decide to appeal against the action taken, the next stage is for the matter to go to a full board meeting.
 This will happen within 5 working days of the client informing us that they are dissatisfied with the first decision.
 The board of directors will send the client a letter to say that they have received the complaint and will be looking into the matter;

 d) Within a further 10 working days, the board will inform the client either of their decision or to arrange a meeting to discuss the matter further.

-The Role Model Partnership Ltd will endeavour to negotiate a suitable end to all complaints.
+The Role Models Life Skills Ltd will endeavor to negotiate a suitable end to all complaints.
 If the complaint is verbal, the complainant will be invited to make it in writing and time be allowed for this.

 If the complaint is about a member of staff, please follow the above listed procedures; the complaint, after receipt, will be investigated, in the first instance, by the staff member's Line Manager.

 The response will indicate that if they are still not satisfied, the complainant can ask for their complaint to be considered by Directors.
 If the complaint is in-house please report this to the Line Manager, or with the Directors.

 We are committed to reviewing our policy and procedures annually.